The Carrie Johnson

 Carrie then moved from New York to Phoenix to Blacksburg, VA where she recorded her first solo album, Geographical Fix.
 Finally landing in Hartford, CT she co-produced her second cd, Move The Sun with Daniel Wise.
 “Life came at me so fast during that time.
 What parent is ever prepared for their child to be diagnosed with a life threatening illness?
 My daughter Julia (then seven years old) was one of the youngest in the country to have bi-lateral ovarian cancer.
-She fought the battle through chemotherapy and surgery and today is a happy and thriving 20 year old Sophomore in college!
+She fought the battle through chemotherapy and surgery and today is a happy and thriving college grad living in NYC!
 “I wrote ”Little Bird” to capture the lonely 4:00am moment in the hospital, and founded The Little Bird House Concert Series as a way to give back all the kindness and support that was given to us while Julia was ill.
-Donations raised from those concerts go to various pediatric cancer research hospitals.
-Move The Sun is my “pay it forward” album – it's also a snapshot of my life that I documented with emotional songs.”
+Donations raised from those concerts went to various pediatric cancer research hospitals.
+Move The Sun was my “pay it forward” album – it's also a snapshot of my life that I documented with emotional songs."

 Strength To Move Filled with vibrant country/pop crossover tunes, the album sings of loss, redemption and renewal.
 “I'm in a much happier place now, but there has been SO much change since I wrote Move The Sun.
 I want people to know that you can go down to the depths of despair and rise victoriously – these songs are the latest stories of my life and I'm excited to share them with everyone.”

 BMI songwriter with over 250 songs in her catalog, including over 75 co-writes with current performing artists

-Eight cd's of original music (including 22 Brides): “Selling Fruit in Cairo”; “22 Brides”; “Beaker”; “Blazes of Light”; Demolition Day”; “Geographical Fix”; “Move The Sun”; “Strength To Move”; and various singles released
+Nine cd's/EP's of original music (including 22 Brides): “Selling Fruit in Cairo”; “22 Brides”; “Beaker”; “Blazes of Light”; Demolition Day”; “Geographical Fix”; “Move The Sun”; “Strength To Move”; "Looking Up" and various singles released

 Published composer for film: Orenda Films “No Way Home” and independent film “Exposure”, and animated film "Ferretina - The Promise"